tom-timberlake/micropoll_main/README.md

 # Reproducible R code for the manuscript entitled:
-**‘Pollination deficits limit the health and wealth of impoverished communities’**
+**‘How pollinators support the health and wealth of vulnerable communities’**

 **Author:** Thomas P. Timberlake
 **Last updated:** 17/10/2025